In the race to launch and beat your competitors to market, it’s easy to put ‘unnecessary’ tasks (like documentation) on the back-burner.

 In the Minimum Viable Product phase, you may not have many resources – least of all support staff.
 You may be lucky enough to be able to afford one dedicated person fielding customer queries, or the emails may be distributed across your team.

-Documentation can be a bit of silver bullet in providing support and information for your customers’ most pressing questions, without having to answer loads of emails.
+Documentation can be a bit of a silver bullet in providing support and information for your customers’ most pressing questions, without having to answer loads of emails.
 It allows you to reach more customers, faster.

 Implement a knowledge base system today and reduce your customer support cost by 67%Signup now